Ananyeah/DataScience-Setting-up-your-playground/README.md

 The Jupyter community is a mix of people from industry, Continnum Analytics and UC Berkeley who maintain a stable docker version of Jupyter, so as to make our life easy.

 [Using Docker Compose](https://towardsdatascience.com/jupyter-data-science-stack-docker-in-under-15-minutes-19d8f822bd45)
-The above is a way to put all the commands below in one file to run.
+This link shows a way to put all the commands below in one file to run.
 But in order to understand , and tweak as needed, we will run the commands one by one.
 ```
 Docker pull jupyter/datascience-notebook
 ```